avitaldrucker/Tetris/README.md

 #Architecture and Technologies#

 This project will be implemented with the following technologies:
-* Vanilla JavaScript and jQuery for starting the game, pausing the game, and quitting the game
+* Vanilla DOM for starting the game, pausing the game, and quitting the game;
-* HTML5 Canvas for DOM manipulation and rendering, specifically drawing the game's grid and the moving pieces
+* HTML5 Canvas for drawing the game's grid and the moving pieces; and
 * Webpack to bundle and serve up the various scripts.

 There will be three scripts in addition to the webpack entry file in this project: